jbprojectlab/Library/senior-phase/README.md

 # 🦋 Senior Phase

 [Intro to Senior Phase](../junior-phase/Intro%20to%20Senior%20Phase.pdf).
 A high level outline of what takes place in senior phase.
+In terms of career success, there's also [this very important workshop outlining everything](https://learn.fullstackacademy.com/workshop/585179c6a2b61e00044d8627/landing).

 ## Day 1